Skip to content

 When a client queries me, I immediately create a Word Client File and put it in a Potential Client folder.

 In addition, I also have a Potential Client spreadsheet.
 I put the date, the client’s name, and email address.
-I include what the query about and the amount I quoted.
+I include what the query is about and the amount I quoted.
 I also add other information such as whether it’s a series.

 Why is keeping accurate records vital?

 I’ve had a couple of potential clients who’ve gotten back to me after one or two years.
-They finally decided to move forward, or life had gotten in the way and the path became clear.
+They finally decided to move forward, or life had gotten in the way, and the path became clear.
 Whatever the reason for the delay, I have our initial communications.

 Then, once a client decides to use my services, I have a freelance agreement that details the process, the payment schedule, and incidentals.